Public Courses – Fall 2023

 If you have any questions about registration, please contact the AOP office:

 ordination@aleph.org or (215) 247-9700 x210.
-If you’re ordained and are seeking additional continuing education classes, please contact the AOP office as well.
+If you’re ordained and are seeking additional continuing education classes, please see this page.

 Course Fee (except for Rabbinic Hebrew Workshop – see below):